Raj Khurana: Political career

 Raj Khurana contested his first election to the Punjab Vidhan Sabha in 1992 from Rajpura as a candidate of the Indian National Congress.
 In 1997, he lost to Balram Das Tandon of the BJP, but defeated Tandon in 2002.
 In 2006, following differences with the Congress leadership, he joined the BJP and was granted the party ticket in 2007, which he won.
 In 2012, he lost the election to Hardial Singh Kamboj of the Indian National Congress.

 Controversy

 Raj Khurana was arrested by the Central Bureau of Investigation in May 2011, following which he resigned.

-Personal life

-Raj Khurana was married to Raj Kumari on 2 March 1976.
-The couple had three children, two daughters and a son.